Mukilteo, Washington: Utilities

 Electric power in Mukilteo is provided by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that serves all of Snohomish County.
 Puget Sound Energy provides natural gas service to the city's residents and businesses.
 The city government also contracts with Waste Management and Rubatino Refuse Removal for curbside garbage, recycling, and yard waste collection and disposal.

 Mukilteo's tap water and sewage systems are managed by the Mukilteo Water and Wastewater District and the Alderwood Water District, two independent municipal corporations.
 The Mukilteo district, founded in 1920, serves most of the city and part of south Everett; the Alderwood district extends into Edmonds and Lynnwood.
 The city government formerly operated its own sewage treatment plant and the wastewater system until contracting in the 1990s with the Olympus Terrace Sewer District, which was merged into the Mukilteo district in 2007.
 The Big Gulch Wastewater Plant near Harbour Pointe was opened in 1970 and now serves as the main outflow from Mukilteo and the rest of the water district.

+Mukilteo has several telecommunications companies that provide telephone, cable television, and Internet service; they include Xfinity and Ziply Fiber, the latter of which built a fiber-optic network in the city in 2021.
 A major submarine communications cable system named Pacific Crossing (operated by TE Connectivity) uses fiber-optic cables that travel from Mukilteo and Grover Beach, California, to the Japanese cities of Hitachinaka and Shima.
-The cable's switching center is in Harbour Pointe and provides 80 gigabyte per second for data transfers.
+The cable's switching center is in Harbour Pointe and was equipped to provide 80 gigabytes per second for data transfers by the late 1990s.